Header menu logo issie

 Simulation Integration (GraphMerger.fs)

-Handles parameter resolution during simulation graph construction using a two-stage process:
+Handles parameter resolution during simulation graph construction:

 Stage 1 - Graph Merging